 Island of Menorca - in the Balearic Sea - off the coast of Spain

-The ever-present drone of night sounds from the jungle masked Maya’s approach to the secluded and vine covered Spanish-style villa.
+The ever-present drone of night sounds from the jungle masked Special Agent Chin-Sun’s approach to the secluded and vine covered Spanish-style villa.
 She flipped on her night vision goggles and watched the darkness transform into ghostly white.
 As she drew closer, she could hear voices coming from just up ahead.
 She shouldered her Browning SS-56 Assault Rifle and crouched down a little lower—listening.

 She could smell the cigarette smoke before she spied the two armed guards that were coming up the path in her direction.
 She ducked into the thick undergrowth, drew her twin suppressed Glock 17s, and waited.
 When the guards passed by her position, she silently rolled out behind them, stood up, raised both guns and fired twice into the back of their skulls.